gentle joy, playful nourishment

 • I love this question!

-Most people do not know that speech-language pathologists help with more than just pronouncing words.
-SLPs are licensed to assess, diagnose, and treat speech, language, and feeding/swallowing disorders across the lifespan.
+Most people don't know that speech-language pathologists help with more than just pronouncing words.
+SLPs are licensed to assess, diagnose, and treat disorders of speech, language, and feeding/swallowing across the lifespan.
+Yes really - from birth to death!

-Children struggling with early feeding skills may be referred to an SLP or to an occupational therapist (OT).
+Children struggling with early feeding skills may be referred to an SLP, occupational therapist (OT), or a lactation specialist such as a CLC or IBCLC, depending on the specific concerns.

 • Yes